CINECA-project/wp4-federated-joint-cohort-analysis/4.2-federated-framework/README.md

 ## Deployment Scenarios

-The following 3 deployment scenarios for Federated Genomics analysis cloud APIs were discussed:
+8The following 3 deployment scenarios were discussed for Federated Genomics analysis cloud APIs.

 ### Deployment Scenario 1: Federated Genomics analysis using GA4GH compatible ELIXIR Cloud APIs

-Under this deployment scenario, CINECA WP4 partners can deploy a WES & TES services being developed by [ELIXIR Cloud & AAI](https://elixir-europe.github.io/cloud/) project on their infrastructure.
-For data access, it is assumed data is made available to data staging area within the cluster.
-Figure 3, depicts this deployment model where a centralized WES & federated TES endpoints are deployed CINECA WP4 wide partners.
+Under this deployment scenario, CINECA WP4 partners can deploy a WES and TES services being developed by [ELIXIR Cloud & AAI](https://elixir-europe.github.io/cloud/) project on their infrastructure.
+For data access, it is assumed data is made available to the data staging area within the cluster.
+Figure 3, depicts this deployment model where a centralized WES and federated TES endpoints are deployed CINECA WP4 wide partners.

 #### Figure 3: Deployment Scenario 1